 In 2013, I earned a Bachelor of Interdisciplinary Studies from Arizona State University’s College of Letters and Sciences.
 My concentrations were in African and African American Studies, and Human Rights.

 I was named the 2013 Outstanding Graduate from the Arizona State University School of Letters and Sciences, and I was the recipient of the 2013 Leanor Boulin-Johnson Award for Outstanding Academic Achievement in African and African American Studies.

 In 2016, I earned a Master of Arts in Interdisciplinary Studies from Arizona State University’s New College of Interdisciplinary Arts and Sciences.
 My academic focus was Videography, Global Justice, and Ideology.

 Since August, 2016, I have been an Interdisciplinary Studies instructor in the Arizona State University College of Integrative Sciences and Arts (CISA), Faculty of Leadership and Interdisciplinary Studies (FLIS).

 My interdisciplinary-based mixed media work has been exhibited in a variety of venues, including as featured artist for the 2011 and 2012 “Valley of the Sun Juneteenth Day Festival”.
-My freelance writing has appeared in newspapers and other publications, and I am currently working on a compilation of essays about this protean life.
+My freelance writing has appeared in newspapers and other publications.

 My one minute of fame: